cloudsimplus/cloudsimplus-examples/README.md

     - For Eclipse or IntelliJ IDEA, you have to import the project selecting the folder where the project was cloned.
       Check an [Eclipse tutorial here](https://youtu.be/oO-a5-cZBps).
-- The most basic examples are in the root of the org.cloudbus.cloudsim.examples package.
+- The most basic examples are in the root of the org.cloudsimplus.examples package.
   You can run any one of the classes in this package to get a specific example.
 - If you want to build your own simulations, the easiest way is to create another class inside this project.